 Neurology and Neurosurgery

-Continuing expansion of neurosciences at St. Tammany Parish Hospital includes the addition of Ochsner neurologists, neurosurgeons and a four-bed neurosurgery intensive care unit.
-The expanded capabilities in neurology and neurosurgery mean extensive craniotomies and complex spine surgeries are available on the Northshore at STPH.
+Continuing expansion of neurosciences at St. Tammany Parish Hospital includes the addition of Ochsner neurologists, neurosurgeons and the Northshore's largest, highest quality neurosurgery program with dedicated neurosurgery OR and ICU.
+These exceptional capabilities in neurology and neurosurgery mean extensive craniotomies and complex spine surgeries are available at STPH, the Northshore's only destination with this level of neuro care.

 To find a specialist in the neurosciences, visit St. Tammany Quality Network and Ochsner Health System.